wmcbrine/MultiMail/MANUAL.md

 BUGS AND KNOWN PROBLEMS
 -----------------------

-Red Hat Linux 6.0 (and possibly 6.x) comes with a defective installation of ncurses.
-When linked to this, MultiMail mostly works, but odd effects appear when scrolling.
-(Users describe it as double-spaced.)
-The problem can be fixed by reinstalling ncurses from the source -- not the source RPM that comes with Red Hat, but the original source from the ncurses site (see INSTALL).

 SOUP area type 'M' is not recognized.
 I have yet to find a program that can generate one. :-)